AndreaFalanti/popnas/README.md

   it should be completed.
 - Restore procedure logic must be revisited and fixed, it was probably not working properly from the start.
 This functionality has never been used, but it can be nice to have in case the algorithm would take a lot of time on larger dataset.
-- Generalize on other datasets, right now some logic is basically hardcoded for CIFAR-10 usage, but it shouldn't be too difficult to support other datasets.
+- Generalize on other datasets, right now some logic is basically hardcoded for CIFAR-10 usage, but it shouldn't require much work to support other datasets.